Message from Dr. Samuel N. Kariuki

 • Master of Science in Finance

 Our graduates would fit well in outstanding careers that include Accountant, Tax Consultant, Human Resource, Banker, Entrepreneur, Auditor, Marketers and Stock Broker.
 The others are Lecturer, Export Import Manager, Finance Consultant, Insurance Consultant, civil servants, and those who fit within the public sector, government banks, and more.
-Graduates with a background in economics are particularly valued for roles in financial control, financial planning, risk analysis, data analysis, and consultancy.
+Our graduates are particularly valued for roles in financial control, financial planning, risk analysis, data analysis, and consultancy.

 Welcome to our website where you will find full details of our programs, faculty, research, and our partners!